Jadhusan24/Bash-scripting/README.md

 ## Roadmap
-I'll try to make this project more useful so feel free to share your ideas or report bugs, I'll look at that soon.
+I'll try to make this project more useful so feel free to share your ideas, I'll look at that soon.

 ## License
 This project is licensed under the GNU GPLv3 License - see the [LICENSE](LICENSE) file for details.